-Our parish is very active within the local community, offering a wide range of social and cultural activities, which we see as key to our outreach programme - raising our profile and welcoming people into church.
+Our parish is very active within the local community, offering a wide range of social and cultural activities.
+Though some of these have been curtailed due to the pandemic and subsequent vacancy, we see them as key to our outreach programme - raising our profile and welcoming people into church.
 This is a flavour of some of our activities:

-- Ceilidhs in local venues and in church (we have our own "resident" band who also perform at other events and services). - An annual appeal in aid of sleeping bags for the homeless - Church Fairs (Christmas and Summer) and a separate Christmas Charities Fair. - Parish Picnics (often in the grounds of the Old Hall, National Trust). - Coffee mornings and Beetle Drives. - Parish Suppers and Lunches. - Annual Art Exhibition. - Annual National Trust Heritage Open Days. - Exhibitions and events for local cultural and historical societies including a recent Heritage Exhibition, U3A events and a national Ukelele Society conference. - Worked with local businesses to hold a sponsored Christmas Tree Festival. - Concerts with local brass bands and choirs. - Local schools have used us as a venue for some events and visits. - A monthly "Food Bank Sunday" event. - A weekly quiz held over Zoom, established during the pandemic and still regularly attended by up to 20 people.
+- Ceilidhs in local venues and in church (we have our own "resident" band who also perform at other events and services). - An annual appeal in aid of sleeping bags for the homeless - Church Fairs (Christmas and Summer) and a separate Christmas Charities Fair. - Parish Picnics (often in the grounds of the Old Hall, National Trust). - Coffee mornings and Beetle Drives. - Parish Suppers and Lunches. - Annual Art Exhibition. - Annual National Trust Heritage Open Days. - Exhibitions and events for local cultural and historical societies including a recent Heritage Exhibition, U3A events and a national Ukelele Society conference.

+- Worked with local businesses to hold a sponsored Christmas Tree Festival. - Concerts with local brass bands and choirs. - Local schools have used us as a venue for some events and visits. - A monthly "Food Bank Sunday" event. - A weekly quiz held over Zoom, established during the pandemic and still regularly attended by up to 20 people.